near Aviemore & Inverness

 Strathnoon retains many original features, including lovely period

-Victorian tongue and groove pine panelling throughout the cottage.
-This
+Victorian tongue and groove pine panelling throughout the cottage which keeps it cosy in winter.

 The cottage is suitable for children with a stairgate at the top of the stairs and a TV, as well as a video place with a considerable number of videos.